-TO: MEMBER MEMBERS, BOARD OF EDUCATION FROM: DR. ANTH ONY W. KNIGHT, SUPERINTENDENT DATE: FEBRUARY 21, 2017 SUBJECT: B.4. b.
+TO: MEMBERS, BOARD OF EDUCATION FROM: DR. ANTHONY W. KNIGHT, SUPERINTENDENT DATE: FEBRUAR RY 21, 2017 SUBJECT: B.4. b.
 DEVELOPMENT OF 2017-18 LOCAL CONTROL ACCOUNTABILITY PLAN DISCUSSION ISSUE: Shall the Board review and discuss the process, requirements, and proposed schedule for the development of the District's 2017-18 Local Control and Accountability Plan?
 BACKGROUI ND: Effective with the State's 2013-14 adopted budget, the former K-12 finance system was eliminated, replaced with the new Local Control Funding Formula (LCFF), which now includes base, supplemental, and concentration grants as the basis for school funding.
 Enacted into law in conjunction with LCFF, school districts and County Offices of Education are also required to develop, adopt, and annually update a Local Control and Accountability Plan (LCAP), using a form prescribed by the California State Board of Education (SBE).
 The LCAP identifies how each individual school district plans to develop and address local priorities, consistent with 8 state-mandated focus areas, and how those priorities are reflected the district's annual adopted budget.
 At this evening's meeting, staff will review the LCAP process and its requirements, and layout the proposed schedule for the development of the District's 2017-18 Local Control and Accountability Plan.
 RECOMMEN DATION: None - information and discussion only.
 Prepared by: Dr. Leslie l Barbara Di eenlinger, Director, Curriculum and Instruction Heilbron, Assistant Superintendent, Human Resources and Curriculum ckerson, Director, Fiscal Services uss, Assistant Superintendent, Business and Administrative Services Respectfully submitted: Anthony W. Knight, Ed.D.
 Superintendent

-TO: BOAR OARD OF EDUCATION FROM: DR. A ANTHONY W. KNIGHT, SUPERINTENDENT DATE: FEBR UARY 21, , 2017 SUBJECT: B.5.a.
-APPROV E DATE CHANG ES FOR JUNE BOA ARD MEETINGS ACTION ISSUE: Shall the l June?
-Board approve date changes for the Board d Meetings in May and BACKGROUND: The Superintendent has requested the Board reschedule the two June Board Meetings to accommodate a schedule conflict.
-Staff is recommending changing the Budget Study Session to Tuesday, June 13, 2017 and the Regular Board Meeting to Tuesday, June 20, 2017.
-ALTERNATIVES: 1.
+TO: BOARD OF EDUCATION FROM: DR. ANTHONY W. KNIGHT, SUPERINTENDENT DATE: FEBR UARY 21, , 2017 SUBJECT: B.5.a.
+APPROVE DATE CHANGES FOR JUNE BOARD MEET AC ISSUE: Shall the l June?
+Board approve date changes for the Board d Meetings in May and Board Meetings to a recommending char eetings to accommoded and ing changing the l sted the Board resche late a schedule conflic Budget Study Session Meeting to Tuesday, J ct.
+Staff is to Tuesday, June 13, ALTERNATIVES: 1.
 Approve the date changes for the June Board Meetings.
 2. Do not approve the date changes for the June Board Meetings 3.
-Choose another date in for the June Board Meetings. oard Meetings RECOMME NDATI ON: Alter tfully submitted, y W. Knight, Ed.D. ntendent Board Action: On motio on of , seconde d by, the Board of Education: VOTE: Hazelton Helfstein Laifman Rosen Ross Student Rep AY ES NOES ABSTAIN ABSENT
+Choose another date in for the June Board Meetings.
+RECOMME NDATI ON: Alter tfully submitted, y W. Knight, Ed.D. ntendent Board Action: On motio on of , seconde d by, the Board of Education: VOTE: Hazelton Helfstein Laifman Rosen Ross Student Rep AY ES NOES ABSTAIN ABSENT